 Grapefruit does lead to negative interactions with some medications.
 However, there are no case studies in which consuming grapefruit juice while taking metformin led to adverse effects in humans.

-There’s some promising experimental evidence that including grapefruit in your diet can help promote weight loss and reduce fasting glucose levels.
+There’s some promising experimental evidence that including grapefruit in your diet can help promote weight loss and lower fasting glucose levels.

-If you’re taking metformin and are concerned about drug-drug interactions or food-drug interactions, talk to your healthcare provider.
+If you’re taking metformin and are concerned about drug-drug interactions or food-drug interactions, talk with your healthcare professional.